Lenovo Laptop

 How can I get a motherboard for the Lenovo Ideapad Yoga 11S 20246?

-You can contact Lenovo or search it on ebay.com
+You can contact Lenovo or search for it on eBay.com